hdpe/esup/README.md

 Corresponds to a timestamped _index_ and an associated _alias_.
 Updates will create a new index, reindex to the new index and update the alias.

+Alternatively index sets can specify a static index to which their alias always points.

 #### Resource